 Joe Fairless: Best ever deal you’ve done?

-Joe Fairless: What’s the best ever way you like to give back?
+Joe Fairless: Best ever way you like to give back to the community?

 Payton Pearson: With the profits that I make from my real estate work, as well as my job, I give 10% back to my church, and as we were talking about earlier, build up the properties that I own, and increase people’s wonder and set a positive example for everyone else to follow, of not giving up, working your butt off, and achieving anything that you set your mind to.

 Joe Fairless: How can the Best Ever listeners learn more about what you’re doing?